pytorch/tutorials/tutorial_submission_policy.md

 ## Deleting Stale Tutorials

-A tutorial might be considered stale when it has not been updated for a significant period (more than a year) and no longer aligns with the latest PyTorch updates, features, or best practices.
-Other indicators of a stale tutorial include:
+A tutorial might be considered stale when it no longer aligns with the latest PyTorch updates, features, or best practices or:

 * The tutorial is no longer functional due to changes in PyTorch or its dependencies